 Nebraska Section 8 Housing

-/Nebraska is experiencing a significant shortage of affordable rental housing, particularly for extremely low-income (ELI) households—those earning at or below 30% of the area median income.
-With approximately 67,077 ELI renter households statewide, there are only 21,802 affordable and available rental homes, resulting in a deficit of 45,275 units, according to the National Low Income Housing Coalition.
+Nebraska is experiencing a significant shortage of affordable rental housing, particularly for extremely low-income (ELI) households—those earning at or below 30% of the area median income.
+According to the most recent National Low Income Housing Coalition Gap Report, Nebraska faces a shortage of tens of thousands of affordable and available rental homes for extremely low-income renter households.
 This scarcity forces many families to spend a disproportionate share of their income on housing, leaving less for essentials like food, healthcare, and education.

 The Section 8 Housing Choice Voucher Program is essential in addressing this gap by providing rental assistance to low-income individuals and families, enabling them to secure safe and affordable housing in the private market.